Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Main Result: Approximation of CMARL via CMFC

-Theorem \ref{theorem_1} provides a recipe for approximately solving the $N$-agent constrained MARL problem (\ref{problem_1}).
-In particular, inequality $(\ref{eq_15})$ ensures that the optimal value function of $N$-agent problem (\ref{problem_1}), and that of generalized constrained mean-field problem (\ref{problem_2a}) for $\zeta = -G_C$ are $\mathcal{O}(G_R+G_C)$ distance away from each other.
+Lemma \ref{theorem_1} provides a recipe for approximately solving the $N$-agent constrained MARL problem (\ref{problem_1}).
+In particular, inequality $(\ref{eq_15})$ ensures that the optimal value function of $N$-agent problem (\ref{problem_1}), and that of generalized constrained mean-field problem (\ref{problem_2a}) for $\zeta = -G_C$ are at most $\mathcal{O}(G_R+G_C)$ distance away from each other.
 Note that $G_R, G_C=\mathcal{O}\left(\frac{1}{\sqrt{N}}\right)$.
 Thus for sufficiently large $N$, obtaining a solution for (\ref{problem_2a}) for $\zeta=-G_C$ is approximately equivalent to solving the original $N$-agent problem (\ref{problem_1}).
 We would like to mention that, $G_R, G_C = \mathcal{O}(\sqrt{|\mathcal{X}|}+\sqrt{|\mathcal{U}|})$ where $|\mathcal{X}|, |\mathcal{U}|$ denote the sizes of state, and action spaces respectively.
-Therefore, as the state, and action spaces of individual agents become larger, the approximation progressive becomes worse.
+Therefore, as the state and action spaces of individual agents become larger, the approximation progressive becomes worse.

-Although $(\ref{eq_15})$ establishes the proximity of the value-functions of $N$-agent, and infinite agent systems, it does not clarify whether the policy-sequence obtained by solving (\ref{problem_2a}) for $\zeta = -G_C$ would obey the constraint of (\ref{problem_1}) if the policy is adopted in an $N$-agent system.
-It also does not comment on how the said policy-sequence would perform (in terms of cumulative reward) in an $N$-agent system in comparison to the optimal $N$-agent value.
-These important questions are answered in the following Corollary.
-The proof of corollary \ref{corr_1} is relegated to Appendix \ref{sec:appndx_corr_1}.
+Although $(\ref{eq_15})$ establishes the proximity of the value-functions of $N$-agent, and infinite agent systems, it does not clarify whether the policy sequence obtained by solving (\ref{problem_2a}) for $\zeta = -G_C$ would obey the constraint of (\ref{problem_1}) if the policy is adopted in an $N$-agent system.
+It also does not comment on how the said policy sequence would perform (in terms of cumulative reward) in an $N$-agent system in comparison to the optimal $N$-agent value.
+These important questions are answered in the following Theorem.
+The proof of Theorem \ref{corr_1} is relegated to Appendix \ref{sec:appndx_corr_1}.